 Plus, how do you know when to really trust the expiration date, when the obvious goal of the makeup companies is to sell you more makeup?

 As it turns out, your beauty supplies will often tell you when their time has passed.
+You can look at reneerouleau.com and others for examples of this.
 As soon as you witness any of your makeup products start to change in color, texture or smell, it is a sure sign that their ingredients are no longer working as intended and your makeup should be sentenced to the trash can grave.

 Depending on the item, be it lipstick or nail-polish, the worst thing that can happen is a momentary beauty goof.
 A gloppy manicure or a crumbly lipstick never hurt anyone, right?
 Well, when it comes to items like mascara and sunscreen using products with past-prime ingredients can be much more harmful.
 Say goodbye to effectiveness and say hello to bacteria of the eye or worse yet imagine applying sunscreen without proper SPF protection.
 These situations can be quite detrimental.